staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/domain-verification-and-capture/add-and-verify-a-domain.md

 > **[Domain capture is available on Postman Enterprise Ultimate plans.](https://www.postman.com/pricing)**

-After you've added and verified a domain, you can [enable domain capture](/docs/administration/domain-verification-and-capture/enable-domain-capture/).
+After you've added and verified a domain and completed the [prerequisites for enabling domain capture](/docs/administration/domain-verification-and-capture/domain-capture-overview/#prerequisites-for-domain-capture), you can [enable domain capture](/docs/administration/domain-verification-and-capture/enable-domain-capture/).